SUNET/simone/README.md

 Password
 : admin

-# Known Problems
+# Known problems

 * It is not possible to load SimOne by selecting a file in Swagger.

 # Todo

 * Currently uses Maven snapshot versions.

 * Currently use private Docker registry.